 - The perfectly descriptive term of the Red Pierrot serves as the accepted common name for a beautiful variety of Lepidoptera.
-This small marvel of Nature remains better known to researchers by its scientific name, however.
+This small marvel of Nature, like many species, remains better known to researchers by its scientific name, however.

 - That term, remains that of the somewhat hard to pronounce Talicada nyseus.
 Regardless of which of these names you use to refer to it, though, this particular species of butterfly has one of the most striking color patterns of any of its kind.

 - The first official recognition of this creature as a separate and distinct species occurred in the year 1843.
 The formal credit for this fortuitous identification goes to the well known and renowned French entomologist, Félix Édouard Guérin – Méneville.

 - It also forms a member of the Lycaenidae family, the second-largest of all Families of butterflies, with more than 6,000 member species.
 Quite fortunately, the gorgeous invertebrate known as the Red Pierrot, has an advantage over many related species.